crowdgames/cartoscope/docs/hitids.md

  - The last part indicates that this is a cairns project, and that "s" (soapstone) cairns should be shown every 5-20 images.

 The mturk indicates that the mturk consent form should be shown etc. The cairns-s-5-20 determines that it should be soapstone cairns shown every 5-20 images.

+to add a hitID to an individual run of a project, add `?trialId=<your hitID>` to the url when accessing cartoscope.